thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 - We could use this official account to create accounts for other free services (such as social media).
 - There's probably even more benefits that I haven't thought to list here!

+Cameron notes: From a quick experiment, it appears that I can set up meeting permissions to allow others to add/remove meeting members, or change the meeting time.
+This should make it easier to for us to remain relatively restrictive in providing account access, while still giving everyone the ability to use the calendar and files.

 ### Regulating account access